calm-rc/Graph-Regularized-Tensor-Decomposition-for-Recommender-Systems/README.md

 # Copyrights

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the conditions listed in the 'license.txt' file are met.
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the conditions listed in the 'LICENSE' file are met.